 - Cuisine: Mexican

 These agua frescas are incredibly refreshing, unfiltered fruit juices that are perfect for summertime.
-For best results, use a high-powered blender, like a Vitamix.

 Ingredients per serving, multiply as necessary